Jeff Longbine

-Jeffrey S. Longbine (born April 24, 1962) is a Republican member of the Kansas Senate, representing the 17th district since 2010.
-Longbine has served as Vice President of the Senate since 2017.
+Jeffrey S. Longbine (born April 24, 1962) is an American politician who served as a Republican member of the Kansas Senate, representing the 17th district from 2010 to 2025.
+Longbine served as Vice President of the Senate from 2017 to 2021.
+He did not seek re-election in 2024.

 Longbine is the owner of the car dealership Longbine Autoplaza in Emporia.

 Committee assignments

 Sen. Longbine serves on these legislative committees: